|

 morning in this superb area, before the long drive back home.
 Our final

-jaunt saw the g roup
+pre-breakfast jaunt saw the g roup

 in Garten Woods hoping for better Crested Tit.
 We did have Chiffchaff,